Aaron-Junker/aaron-junker.github.io/_posts/2021-09-26-Weekly Windows 4.md

 ## Windows 11 Insider Preview Build 22463.1000

-This new build from the Dev Channel introduces some changes and improvments:
+This new build from the Dev Channel introduces some changes and improvements:

 * You can now copy the file path of a file or a folder with CTRL + Shift + C in File Explorer
 * Display Settings now have rounded corners in the visualization of the displays